DY10 - Horsefair, Broadwaters and Greenhill

 Among the DY10 Big Local partnership’s goals for children and young people was to offer engaging and meaningful activities, particularly during the summer holidays.
 Early in the programme, the partnership brought together organisations and agencies over a series of breakfast meetings to organise a comprehensive summer activities programme.

-The summer youth programme delivered an array of sports, games, forest sleepovers and picnics.
+The summer youth programme delivered an array of free activities for young people, including sports, games, forest sleepovers and picnics.
 The first programme in 2016 was attended by 1,100 children, followed by 1,400 attendees the following year.
 By 2018, the partnership transitioned to a more supportive role, allowing other organisations and groups to lead delivery.
-The programme evolved over time, with activities expanding to more locations in the area.
-A “Big Picnic” was eventually launched, providing partners with an opportunity to share information about their support and services.
+The summer programme evolved over time, with activities expanding to more locations in the area.
+A “Big Picnic” was eventually launched, providing organisations and groups with an opportunity to share information about their support and services with the community.
+The Big Local DY10 partnership felt the summer activities programme successfully engaged local young people, and improved partnership working among local organisations and youth agencies.

 Health and wellbeing

-Working with a local organisation to support families and increase volunteering
+Working with a local organisation to support families in vulnerable situations

-The DY10 Big Local partnership worked to improve the health and wellbeing of families across the Big Local area, and in doing so also increased community participation through volunteer training.
-Early on, the partnership established a strong rapport with Home-Start Wyre Forest.
-In 2019, they commissioned the organisation to support families in vulnerable situations over three years through weekly after- and pre-school family sessions, home visits, and training and recruiting residents as family-support volunteers.
+In 2019, they commissioned the organisation to support families in vulnerable situations over three years through weekly after- and pre-school family sessions, home visits, and recruiting and training residents as family-support volunteers.

-Covid-19 significantly disrupted these initial plans, and the partnership and Home-Start Wyre Forest worked to adapt.
+Covid-19 significantly disrupted these initial plans, and the partnership and Home-Start Wyre Forest worked to adapt their support.
 Updated initiatives included running online health and wellbeing groups for parents, remote befriending services, and delivering a range of creative remote activities including cooking and movie nights.
 Home-Start Wyre Forest maintained contact with families throughout, ensuring ongoing support and continuity, while training new volunteers.

 Responding to crisis and urgent need